1. Controller and Data Protection Officer

 - Corresponding with the House of Lords;

-- You may give us your information when you send an enquiry through or website, or sign up to newsletters or alerts;
+- You may give us your information when you contact us through the website, or sign up to newsletters or alerts;

-- We collect and process your personal information when you order publications from us, purchase items directly from us, or sign up to receive newsletters from us.
+- We collect and process your personal information when you contact us through the website, or sign up to receive newsletters or alerts from us.

 Types of personal data collected